raiden-map/raiden-events-poller/README.md

 ## Contributing

 The entry point of the application is [raiden_poller_cli.py](https://github.com/poliez/raiden-events-poller/blob/master/raiden-events-poller/raiden_poller_cli.py).
-As of now, the code is heavily inspired to the work of the [raiden.network](https://raiden.network) team on their [explorer](https://https://explorer.raiden.network).
+As of now, the code is heavily inspired by the work of the [raiden.network](https://raiden.network) team on their [explorer](https://https://explorer.raiden.network).

 ## To-Do